juniorguru/hen/README.md

 ## Usage

-The following checks given GitHub profile and prints a JSON with results:
+To check a GitHub profile and print JSON with results, run the following:

 ```
 hen https://github.com/PavlaBerankova
 ```

-The result can be redirected to a file, which you can further process as you wish:
+The result can be redirected to a file, which you can further process as you wish.

 ```
 hen https://github.com/PavlaBerankova > report.json